 A glass of wine will bring out the sweet, buttery flavors in your made-from-scratch Trefoils cookies.
 So learn how to bake classic Girl Scout cookies with our easy shortbread cookie recipe and take out that fine wine long hidden in your rack.
 This perfect pair will definitely fill your late-night cravings.

 Satisfy your mid-afternoon or late-night munchies with these classic Girl Scout cookies.
 These shortbread biscuits with a hint of vanilla flavoring are made with easy steps.
 Have a bite of your own shortbread cookies in just a few minutes!

-Wrap them each dough in plastic wrap and chill for at least an hour.
+- Wrap each dough in plastic wrap and chill for at least 1 hour.